 Next to call WebViewer APIs, we need to wrap them in a JavaScript object.
 Make a

-folder in your static directory if it does not exist already, and make a new file in it calledwebviewerScripts.js
+jsfolder in your static directory if it does not exist already, and make a new file in it calledwebviewerScripts.js.Inside that file, we define a new object called

-and expose that towindow
+webviewerFunctionsand expose that towindow:

 window.webviewerFunctions = {